JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

 TODO List - All the finished ones will be moved to separate pages.
 ---------
+* YAML file - Good to check more about it.
 * Design a tennis ball carrier -
   - It should be Environmental friendly - Using bamboo or wood.
   - It is easy to carry - Can be carried in the tennis bag.